-After a creature starts Dying, they will stay alive for a number of seconds up to 10x, where x is equal to $\frac{1}{4}$ of their Body Dice.
-Once the time reaches zero, the Extreme Trauma will become a Lethal Trauma.
-Death is final.
-There is nothing in the game that can bring a dead creature back to life.
+After a creature's Deathclock begins, they will stay alive for a number of seconds up to 10x, where x is equal to $\frac{1}{4}$ of their Body Dice.
+Once their Deathclock reaches zero, the Extreme Trauma will become a Lethal Trauma.
+Death is final, there is nothing in the game that can bring a dead creature back to life.